Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden: Chart performance

 In the United States, it entered Billboard's Top Music Video chart at the top, selling 26,000 copies of the DVD—the greatest total for a music video since Beyoncé' I Am...
 World Tour live CD/DVD sold 37,000 and 31,000 copies in its first two weeks in November and December 2010, and held this title until the release of Adele's Live at the Royal Albert Hall.
-Its final appearance on the chart was for the issue dated November 30, 2013, where upon it tallied a total of 64 weeks inside the chart.
+Its final appearance on the chart was for the issue dated November 30, 2013, whereupon it tallied a total of 64 weeks inside the chart.
 Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden became the fourth best-selling music video of 2011 in the United States.

 In Australia, the DVD debuted at number two on the ARIA DVD Chart.
 The next week, it remained in the same position, while being certified platinum by the Australian Recording Industry Association (ARIA) for shipment of 15,000 copies of the DVD.
 Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden was certified double platinum in January 2012, denoting shipments of 30,000 copies.
 It was the fifth and eleventh best selling DVD of 2011 and 2012 in Australia, respectively.
 The DVD charted on the UK Music Video chart at number four, for the issue dated December 3, 2011.
 It was certified gold by the British Phonographic Industry (BPI) for selling more than 25,000 copies.
 Across Europe, the DVD reached the top of the charts in France and Italy, the former region it was also certified double platinum by the Syndicat National de l'Édition Phonographique (SNEP) for shipment of 30,000 copies of the release.
 It reached the top-ten of the charts in other nations.